 2. Become a Beacon of Positivity

-Often a toxic work environment is caused by attacks on your colleagues or a specific individual.
-When you see this happening, become a rock of support for the person or people experiencing these attacks.
+Often a toxic work environment is caused by workplace bullying.
+When you see this happening, become a rock of support for the person or people experiencing these attacks to help them feel safe and heard.
 Be nice, attentive, and understanding.
 If you see your colleague make a mistake, quietly fix the mistake or gently point it out.

 Never attack or be negative.
 Saying things like “Don’t let it get you down” never helps.
 Instead, be a good listener, offer support, and take your attacked colleague out for lunch and give them the space to talk things through.

-In toxic work environments, having a non-judgmental colleague who offers support, an ear to listen, and kindness applies an antidote to the stress, upset, and fear.
+If there are signs of a toxic workplace, having a non-judgmental colleague who offers support, an ear to listen, and kindness applies an antidote to the stress, upset, and fear.